Council Services Current Situation 01/04/21

 Marriage and Civil Partnership: We are now able to offer Notices of Marriage/Civil Partnership appointments, and we are able to conduct Civil Partnership and Marriages in the Register Office.

-Registration of Births: we can only register babies born in the county of Conwy at present.
+Registration of Births: we can register babies.

 Copy certificates: Copy certificates can only be ordered over the telephone by calling (01492) 576525.